KuuGary/LiDARSpectra/README.md

 ## Add-on for Blender

 ## Introduction
-Welcome to [LiDARSpectra add-on], an innovative Blender add-on designed to simulate Light Spectral Information.
+Welcome to `LiDARSpectra add-on`, an innovative Blender add-on designed to simulate Light Spectral Information.
 This add-on is built upon the VI-Suite, leveraging its features.

 ## Prerequisites
-Before installing [LiDARSpectra add-on], ensure that you have Blender installed on your computer.
-This add-on requires Blender version [2.93.11] or later.
+Before installing LiDARSpectra add-on, ensure that you have Blender installed on your computer.
+This add-on requires Blender version `2.93.11` or later.
 Additionally, it is based on the VI-Suite add-on, which must be installed prior to installing our add-on.

 ## Installation Instructions